 In mountain valleys and sacred cities, encounter living traditions shaped by ritual, reflection, and Himalayan ways of life

 Across Nepal and Bhutan, tradition is carried through daily life rather than put on display.
 In Kathmandu, private lama blessings and craft practices unfold within temple courtyards.
 Beyond the city, the rhythm slows in the Himalayan foothills, before continuing into Bhutan’s western valleys, where monastic learning, Buddhist astrology, and the philosophy of Gross National Happiness guide daily life.
-With your handpicked Signature Guide, you share time and conversation with monks, artisans, and scholars who sustain these traditions every day.
+With your handpicked Signature Guides – one in Nepal, another in Bhutan – you share time and conversation with monks, artisans, and scholars who sustain these traditions every day.

 Venture to the very heart of each destination on our Signature Collection, where every journey is shaped by our unrivalled local connections and insider expertise.
 Step beyond the ordinary with private invitations, rare encounters, and experiences few will ever share.
 So when someone says, “I’ve been there,” you’ll simply smile, knowing you’ve experienced it differently.